Leaving Scene of an Accident Lawyer Trenton

 The State Has to Prove Their Case

-Even if you have been accused of leaving the scene of an accident, the state must prove that you were in fact the driver, and that you had knowledge of the accident.
+Even if you have been accused of leaving the scene of an accident, the state needs to prove that you were, in fact, the driver, and that you had knowledge of the accident.
 Additionally, it is important to note that in New Jersey there is only a one year statute of limitations on this offense.
 A good lawyer will ensure that the case is dismissed if this burden is not met.

 Solutions if You Are the Victim of A “Hit and Run”